extsys/reckoning.dev-V1/content/posts/2018-12-24-linear-regression.md

 Here, $N$ is number of samples and $p$ is the number of predictors in the model.

 # Regularization: Ridge and Lasso Regression

 One of the major aspects of training your machine learning model is avoiding over-fitting.
 The model will have a low accuracy if it is over-fitting.
 This happens because your model is trying too hard to capture the noise in your training dataset.

 There are various ways to overcome the problem of over-fitting.
 In terms of linear regression, one of the most common ways is via regularization.

 In linear regression, as seen above, the fitting procedure involves a loss function, known as **residual sum of squares or RSS**.
 The coefficients, i.e. the weights $\mathbf w$ are chosen, such that they minimize this loss function.
-Regularizations' role is to shrink these learned estimates $\mathbf w$ towards zero.
+Regularization's' role is to shrink these learned estimates $\mathbf w$ towards zero.

 Two common ways to implement this are: